rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 # Setup

-Setting up ROM means configuring datastores using adapter-specific configuration options and defining individual components followed by finalization process.
+In order to integrate ROM adapters and components into your app, ROM requires a setup phase.

+The general shape of the setup phase involves the following three steps:

+- Configure a [gateway](/introduction/glossary/#gateway) with adapter-specific options
+- Define the individual relation, mapper and command components
+- Finalize the environment

 To setup ROM you use a simple interface which supports a generic syntax for all adapters; however, each adapter can accept different options.